 Initially, giving council tenants the right to buy their homes led to a rise in home ownership.
 But the promise of a home-owning democracy which was used to justify selling off public housing, was betrayed as prices rose.
-This prevented increasing numbers of young people from get on the housing ladder and increased pressure on the existing stock of accommodation available for rent.
+This prevented increasing numbers of young people from get on the housing ladder and increased pressure on the stock of accommodation available for rent.

 The root causes of Britain’s housing problem are a rapidly rising population, especially in the South East, and failure by the construction industry to build anything like enough affordable homes.
 Governments Left and Right have failed to tackle the problem because those most in need tend not to vote; because neo-conservative “public is bad, private is good” ideology has prevented local authorities providing social housing; and because the powerful construction industry can hoard land in a rising market or build high-margin luxury dwellings.
-According to a recent study by Civitas, 80% of new homes in London are currently only affordable by only 8% of the population.
+According to a recent study by Civitas, 80% of new homes in London are currently affordable by only 8% of the population.

 The first of these is the increase in value that results when local councils grant planning permission.
-A hectare of agricultural land is currently worth an average of £21,000, according to the Financial Times, but if consent is granted for housing, the value rises to over £2 million.
+A hectare of agricultural land is currently worth an average of £21,000, according to the Financial Times, but if housing consent is granted, the value rises to over £2 million.
 Since 2012, local authorities have responded to the crisis by increasing the number of planning permissions by 40% but house building has increased by only 25% – to 164,000 in 2015-16, about half the number needed.
 Currently, local authorities claw back some of the added value by requiring developers to provide infrastructure and low-cost housing as a condition for obtaining planning permission.
 But this does nothing to discourage the developer from delaying construction in the hope of speculative gain.

 The second factor is that the Government has pursued a policy of subsidising house buyers to stem the decline in home ownership through the multi-billion-pound Help to Buy home equity loan scheme.
-While popular with key voters, the main effect of this has been to push up house prices and inflate construction industry profits.
-While intended to help young people on modest incomes get onto the housing ladder, figures published in August 2018 show that some 20% of these loans have actually gone to second-time buyers who, in London, have average incomes of over £70,000 a year.
+While popular with key voters, the main effect has been to push up house prices and inflate construction industry profits.
+While intended to help young people on modest incomes get onto the housing ladder, figures published in August 2018 show that some 20% of these loans have actually gone to second-time buyers with, in London, average incomes of over £70,000 a year.

 The Party believes that the state should accept a fundamental obligation to ensure that the national housing stock is sufficient to meet public needs, as it is does for schools, hospitals and prisons.
 Three immediate steps are needed to resolve the problem: